halimus/laravel-api/README.md

 ###Step 2: Create Database
    Create Database in Your local MySQL (choose name), And configure that name in your .env file.

+   Make sure also to out at  API_PREFIX=api in your .env file Like this

+       API_PREFIX=api
+       API_NAME="My API"
+       API_VERSION=v1
+       API_DEBUG=false

+   for more detail about JWT please check the documentation

 ###Step 3 Run migrations

     >php artisan migrate